jillBreau/rebus/README.md

 ### `npm run deploy`

-This first runs `npm run build`. so the app is ready to be deployed.
+This first runs `npm run build` so the app is ready to be deployed.
 Then, it deploys it to the gh-pages page https://jillbreau.github.io/rebus/

 ### `npm run eject`